 John Kerr Elementary School in Winchester will soon become the Emil and Grace Shihadeh Innovation Center, whose goal will be to train youth and adults to meet the demands of the regional job market.

 Renovation began in January, and Shockey is slated to complete renovations by Dec.
 1, with the building fully operational in January 2021.
-However, the COVID-19 pandemic may delay the opening because of potential shutdowns and supply chain issues.
-Watch for updates here.
+U.S. Sen. Mark Warner (D-Va.) toured the facility in August, stating that he’d seen other CTE centers, but not one as “extensive” as the Shihadeh Innovation Center. *

 How can we help?
 Tell Us